 With every story she tells, Tina comes closer to finding her way back home.

-Tina writes both Adult and YA fiction with a touch of the magical.
-Her work has appeared in The Rumpus, Nowruz Journal, South Writ Large Magazine, In Short – The Podcast, Five Minutes, as well as on stage with Golden Thread Productions, a San Francisco-based theatre company focused on the Middle East.
-She has essays forthcoming in the anthology Nonwhite and Woman (Woodhall Press, Sept 2022).
+Her work has appeared in the anthology Nonwhite and Woman (Woodhall Press, Sept 2022), Diode Poetry Journal, streetcake magazine, The Rumpus, Nowruz Journal, South Writ Large Magazine, In Short – The Podcast, Five Minutes, as well as on stage with Golden Thread Productions, a San Francisco-based theatre company focused on the Middle East.

 She is represented by agent Serene Hakim at Pande Literary.